cairachel9/diabetic/README.md

 * 15% Category-2 DR
 * 10% Category-4 DR

 However, there are two issues with CNN methods on DR detection.
 One is achieving a desirable offset in sensitivity (patients correctly identified as having DR) and specificity (patients correctly identified as not having DR).
 This is significantly harder for a five class problem of normal, mild DR, moderate DR, severe DR, and proliferative DR classes.
-Second is the overfitting problem.
+Second problem is the overfitting situation.
 Skewed datasets cause the network to over-fit to the class most prominent in the dataset.
 Large datasets are often massively skewed.

 # Our Work